Sign In Forgot Password

 Whether you are reciting Kaddish for a loved one, need a place to pray and reflect or just feel like hanging out with friends or meeting new people, SZBE invites you to join our services twice daily (weekdays and Sundays) as well as Shabbat mornings.
 Services are followed by breakfast /Kiddush to start your day off right.

-Our updated service times and Daily Zoom link can be found in our Prayer tab or HERE
+Our updated service times can be found in our Prayer tab or HERE

 Programming & Learning